plipp/spendenquittung/readme.txt

 == Installation ==

-Upload the Spendenquittung plugin to your blog, Activate it, then enter your API keys for the Ebay- and the Booklooker APIs.
+Upload the Spendenquittung plugin to your blog, activate it, then go to the http://<wordpress>/wp-admin/options.php page and enter
+  - the next sqdb_db_version version,
+  - your API keys for the Ebay- and the Booklooker APIs (sq_ebay_api_key, sq_booklooker_api_key) and
+  - deactivate + activate the Plugin again.

 ...
 You're done!